The varnish is the final step for painting. It protects acrylic painting for years from all negative factors and make it just even more beautiful.

 - Varnish protects the painting from extremes of temperature or humidity and UV radiation

-- Allows easy cleaning process.
+- Allows an easy cleaning process.

 - Varnish makes colors more vibrant and increases color saturation